PennLINC/qsirecon/docs/builtin_workflows.rst

 subject and atlas streamlines.

-Reconstructed subject-specific tracts are written out as .tck files that are aligned to the qsirecon-generated _dwiref.nii.gz and preproc_T1w.nii.gz volumes; .tck files can be visualized overlaid on these volumes in mrview or MI-brain.
+Reconstructed subject-specific tracts are written out as .tck files that are aligned to the *QSIRecon*-generated _dwiref.nii.gz and preproc_T1w.nii.gz volumes; .tck files can be visualized overlaid on these volumes in mrview or MI-brain.
 Note, .tck files will not appear in alignment with the dwiref/T1w volumes in DSI Studio due to how the .tck files are read in.